hanzotruongdev/pytorch_yolov2/README.md

 <h1 align="center"> PYTORCH_YOLOV2 </h1>

 Implement a minimal YOLOv2 in Pytorch for learning purpose.
-The project forcus on implement the logic code behinds the YOLOv2 algorithms.
+The project focus on implementations of the logic code behind the YOLOv2 algorithms.
-Therefore, I will skip optional features as much as posible such as no loading config, uses only Darknet19 as a backbone network.
+Therefore, I would like to skip optional features as much as posible such as no loading config, uses only Darknet19 as a backbone network.

 ## Features